The Connected Parent

 by Karyn Purvis, PhD and Lisa Qualls

-Available in paperback, ebook, and audiobook July 7th, 2020 from Harvest House Publishers.
+Available in paperback and ebook from Harvest House Publishers.
+Audiobook coming soon!

 Parenting under the best of circumstances can be difficult.
 And raising children who have come to your home from “hard places,” who have their own set of unique needs, brings even more challenges.
 You may have discovered that the techniques that worked with your birth children are not working with your adopted or foster child.